Skip to main content

 The Intersection of ADA’s Safe Harbor and Wellness Programs

-A significant point of legal contention has been the ADA’s “safe harbor” provision, which permits insurers to use for underwriting and risk classification.
+A significant point of legal contention has been the ADA’s “safe harbor” provision, which permits insurers to use health data for underwriting and risk classification.
 The EEOC has definitively stated that this safe harbor does not apply to wellness programs, even if they are part of an employer’s health plan.

 This is a crucial distinction.
-It establishes that the goal of a wellness program must be health promotion, not for insurance purposes.
+It establishes that the goal of a wellness program must be health promotion, not risk assessment for insurance purposes.
 This separation reinforces the idea that while an insurance plan can differentiate based on risk, an employer’s wellness initiative cannot penalize an employee based on health status under the guise of promoting well-being.

 This legal interpretation protects individuals with pre-existing conditions or genetic markers from being unfairly targeted by programs that are ostensibly for their benefit.